LivotovLabs/zxscanlib/README.md

 Status
 ------

-Official status is: **UNSTABLE**.
+Official version/status is: 2.0.0-SNAPSHOT / **UNSTABLE**.
 This is initial phase of v2 development - the code is not too clean and any apis are not final and may change at any time without prior notice.